King of Tokyo - Board Game Box Shot

 Final Thoughts

-Richard Garfield has taken a dice rolling game with cute monsters, and layered an enjoyable monster brawling good time on top of it.
-The game works for many different types of gamers, with an attractive look and king-of-the-mountain feel.
-Add in the multiple winning conditions, 30-minute play time, and easy to grasp rules and you have one of the best games of 2011.
+Richard Garfield has taken a dice rolling game with cute monsters and layered in an enjoyable monster brawl.
+The game works for many different types of gamers, with an attractive look and ‘take-that’ gameplay.
+The 30-minute play time, easy to grasp rules, and fun theme make it one of the best games of 2011.

 Author: Andy Warta